MKDE32/admins_playbook/bash/basic_commands/services/disown.md

 bg
 disown
 ```

+# EXPLAINED
+CTRL-Z pauses the process
+bg starts process again but in background
-making an already executed command independent from the shell
+disown making the process independent from the shell